 Shepard dashed to the nearest safe cover, which was in the inner security wall of this section of the city.
 It had been locked down when the batarian slavers had arrived in orbit, and most of the population of the city had withdrawn inside the security walls' protection.
 The breach was the entire reason the aliens were pushing so hard at this point in the city's defenses.
-Now, the gaping, ten-meter-wide breach in the wall was the only place Shepard could take cover without risking being flanked.
+Now, the gaping, ten-meter-wide wound in the wall was the only place Shepard could take cover without risking being flanked.

 The gray-brown armor she wore concealed her from visual tracking, but that didn't hide her suit's element zero core.
 True enough, incoming fire picked up, slashing down the street toward her as she ran.
 Shepard gritted her teeth and ducked low, duck-walking behind wrecked cars and through orbitally-blasted craters.
 Her shields flashed, bullets flattening against the mass effect fields her suit threw up to deflect incoming rounds.

-A rocket detonated a few meters away.
+A rocket-grenade detonated a few meters away.
 Mass accelerator rounds smashed into the debris on all sides, while armor-piercing rounds lanced straight through the concrete and thin metal of destroyed vehicles.
 Shepard saw the breach in the security wall thirty meters away, but running there on foot meant it might as well have been a kilometer, with the incoming fire she was facing.
 Instead, she activated the flat, briefcase-sized backpack mounted on the rear of her armor.
 Light flared at the rear of the backpack as the mass effect field lightened her body and let the miniature thrusters on the jump pack propel her into the air.
 Shepard fed power to the jump pack, and it launched her up off the shattered street and toward the breach far faster than her legs could have carried her.